-The Department Chair, the Vice President for Academic Affairs, and the Dean of Students will receive written notification from the instructor Educating Tomorrow's Missionaries
+The Department Chair, the Vice President for Academic Affairs, and the Dean of Students will receive written notification from the instructor of all Level 2 incidents of academic dishonesty, including evidence.
+Examples include:

 - Plagiarizing a substantial amount (more than one sentence, or more than one instance per paper) - Translating material from foreign language sources without citation. - Copying and pasting from several outside sources without citations - Copying part or all of a presentation from a video posted online - Turning in work that was partially or wholly done by someone else - Turning in the same paper for more than one class - Falsifying data or making up data to support claims - Cheating on a test - Repeating a Level 1 offense